Hindi pronouns

-The personal pronouns and possessives in Modern Standard Hindi of the Hindustani language display a higher degree of inflection than other parts of speech.
+The personal pronouns and possessives in Modern Standard Hindi of the Hindustani language displays a higher degree of inflection than other parts of speech.
 Personal pronouns have distinct forms according to whether they stand for a subject (nominative), a direct object (accusative), an indirect object (dative), or a reflexive object.
 Pronouns further have special forms used with postpositions.

 The possessive pronouns are the same as the possessive adjectives, but each is inflected to express the grammatical person of the possessor and the grammatical gender of the possessed.

 Pronoun use displays considerable variation with register and dialect, with particularly pronoun preference differences between the most colloquial varieties of Hindi.

 Postpositions

 The function of case marking in Hindi is done exclusively by postpositions.
 The pronouns of Hindi can be declined into three cases, nominative, oblique (and ergative), and dative/accusative.
-The oblique and ergative case is used with the case marking postpositions to form the ergative, accusative/dative, instrumental/dative, genitive, inessive, adessive, terminative, and semblative cases.
+The oblique and ergative case is used with the case marking postpositions to form the ergative, accusative/dative, instrumental/ablative, genitive, inessive, adessive, terminative, and semblative cases.
 The postpositions are considered to be bound morphemes to the pronouns.
-The eight primary postpositions of Hindi are mention in the table below:
+The eight primary postpositions of Hindi are mentioned in the table below: